In humans, malignant melanoma is the deadliest form of skin cancer, but can dogs get melanoma?

 Your Existing Pet Insurance Policy May Cover Cancer Treatment

-All of the national pet insurance companies offer some cancer coverage so be sure to check with them before you start down any given path to see if you could save some money on treatment.
+All of the national pet insurance companies offer some cancer coverage so be sure to check with them before your vet determines that your dog has melanoma; doing so could save some money on treatment.
 However, if you do not already have an active policy with a carrier, a cancer diagnosis is not the best time to sign up because pre-existing conditions are not covered.

-The life expectancy for dogs with malignant melanomas depends on the location and when the disease was diagnosed and treated.
-Like with human cancers, veterinarians base this on stages of the cancer’s progression, e.g., Stage 1-4 cancer.
+The life expectancy for dogs with malignant melanomas depends on the location and when the cancer was diagnosed and treated.
+Like with human cancers, veterinarians determine prognosis and survival according to the stage of the cancer’s progression, e.g., Stage 1-4 cancer.

-For survival rates, we’re focusing on oral melanomas, since they account for 80-85% of all canine melanomas.
+For survival rates, we’re focusing on oral melanomas because they account for 80%-85% of all canine melanomas.
 In general, the smaller the tumor and the closer it is to the front of the mouth, the better the prognosis.

-- Preliminary Merial vaccine results with dogs that have advanced oral melanoma are an average survival time of 224-389 days, which significantly improves to 589 days if the primary tumor is controlled with either surgery or radiation therapy to control the primary tumor.
+- Preliminary results from Merial vaccine studies report that dogs with advanced oral melanoma that receive the vaccine survive for an average of 224-389 days.
+This survival time improves to nearly 600 days if the dog undergoes surgery or radiation therapy to control the primary tumor.

-Most common in dogs 9 years and older, melanoma can strike any dog breed, although generally small breeds are more at risk.
-Malignant melanomas are also more likely to appear in the toes or toenail bed of black dogs.
+Most common in dogs nine years and older, melanoma can affect any dog breed, although, generally, small breeds are more at risk.
+Malignant melanomas are also more likely to appear in the toes or toenail beds of black dogs.

 - Boston Terriers

 - Cocker Spaniels